daux-dev/ig0r-bot-plone/README.md

 # IG0r-bot
-Discord bot once used to manage attendance for a local gaming meetup.
+[Discord](https://discord.com) BOT used to manage attendance for a local arcade gaming meetup.
-**discontinued**.

-Events were registered in a self hosted [Plone](https://plone.org/) CMS.
-IG0r would interact with these events through Plones restAPI when given commands.
+Events (meetups) are registered in a self hosted [Plone](https://plone.org/) CMS.
+Through IG0r users can register and show information about the next event with chat commands.
+For that to work IG0r sends requests to the Plone REST API.

-### Some commands
+### Main commands
 * /dojo

    Shows next event with info like date, attending users and taken/free sleeping accommodations.
 * /attend

    Adds user to next event.
 With option to call dibs on a sleeping spot.
 Also used to change sleeping spot.
 * /unattend

    Removes user from event.
 * /undibs

    Frees up that users sleeping spot.
 * /events

    Shows the next 4 events by date.
+* /links

+   Displays some useful links.